emergenitro/ibdp-llm/README.md

 # LLM for IBDP

 ## Overview
 Hey everyone!
 I'm Karthik, a high school student who studies IBDP.
 I always felt that general LLMs like ChatGPT, Llama, etc., are too vague and ambigous for IB and is very frustrating if you have a question.
-That's why I made this LLM.
+That's why I made this LLM. **Y'all I had to pay $13 to host this due to limited upload capacity on Vercel, please vote!** :P

+Thanks!

 ## Website
 You can visit the website here: [ib-llm.vercel.app](https://ib-llm.vercel.app)